SIOP 2022 has been accredited with 23 European CME credits.

 - Enhance new relationships with colleagues with common interests throughout the world.

-SIOP 2019 is the global meeting place for physicians, researchers, scientists, nurses, surgeons, paediatric and radiation oncologists’ other healthcare professionals in the field of pediatric oncology and its sub-specialties.
+The 54th Annual SIOP Congress is the global meeting place for physicians, researchers, scientists, nurses, surgeons, paediatric and radiation oncologists other healthcare professionals in the field of pediatric oncology and its sub-specialties.
 Because of the diverse, clinically focused educational offering, participants are able to tailor the curriculum to meet the needs of international clinicians of all levels of experience.

 Disclosure and Resolution of Personal Conflicts of Interest